The Alluring Charm and Beauty of the Greek Isles

 Oia at sunset in Santorini | Greece

-Santorini stands out for its dramatic volcanic landscapes, which have helped contribute to the island’s popularity and make it a filming location of choice for movies and TV.
+Santorini stands out for its dramatic volcanic landscapes, which have contributed to the island’s popularity and made it a filming location of choice for movies and TV.
 The island’s unique crescent shape comes from a volcanic eruption that left behind an impressive caldera 3,500 years ago.

 Akrotiti’s ruins, which date back to the Bronze Age, are impressive and have been the site of multiple excavations.
-This island also has a small but thriving wine industry leading to a nice collection of vineyards.
+This island also has a small but thriving wine industry, which has led to a nice collection of vineyards.

 Crete